farmera/sare_grant/introduction.md

 #### Study Goals

 Our primary goal has been to determine to what extent low-cost aerial NDVI may be correlated with variable N rates applied to sugarcane.
-A secondary goal was to determine to what extent time-series analysis of low-cost NDVI imagery can be used to predict yield potential in sugarcane.
+A secondary goal was to determine to what extent time-series analysis of low-cost NDVI imagery might be used to predict yield potential in sugarcane.

 Methods currently employed to determine crop N status in sugarcane include visual inspection, tissue analysis, and